symsmith/todo-cli/README.md

 # TODO-CLI

-This small python script allows you to keep a to-do list in your terminal.
+This small Python script allows you to keep a to-do list in your terminal.

 ## Installation